You can still buy viable mining claims with rich deposits of gold, silver and other precious minerals,

 You might also check Craigslist, real estate sites, Goldbay and other sources,

 but here's where ebay actually shines.
-Check out these current gold mining claim auctions on ebay:
+Check out the current gold mining claim auctions on ebay on the links above:

 Gold Panning Equipment and Supplies, Gold Mining Pans, Sluice Boxes